 Jennifer Robb, DMD, Dentistry, answered

 An infected tooth remains infected until the tooth has a root canal or is removed.
 If it is not treated the infection can spread.
 Sometimes delaying treatment will mean that you also have to treat (or lose) the teeth on either side of the original infected tooth.

 Infection can also spread into your tissues.
 This is usually when you see facial swelling.
 For upper teeth this infection can spread to the eye area or be near the brain.
 For lower teeth, the throat and airway is of concern.
 If the swelling is severe enough it can make it hard for you to breathe.
 Hospitalization is sometimes necessary at this level of infection.
 People have died as a result of complications from an untreated tooth infection.

-John Paul, Dentistry, answeredAs I tell my patients, an infection in the same appendage where you keep your brain is a bad thing.
+John Paul, MD, Dentistry, answeredAs I tell my patients, an infection in the same appendage where you keep your brain is a bad thing.
 If you need a root canal, because the nerves and blood vessels inside your tooth are infected, it will not get better by waiting.
 If you wait the simplest thing that may happen is you end up losing your tooth.
 It is much more common that you will have an infection that causes your gums or your face to swell and be painful.
 The infection may not only destroy the infected tooth but the bone holding the tooth and even adjacent teeth.
 If the infection in your face becomes big enough, it can close off your airway and without emergency treatment you can die.